AongCho880/YourCar/README.md

 *   Navigate to `/admin` on your local site (e.g., `http://localhost:9003/admin`).
 *   Log in using the email and password you created in Firebase Authentication (Step 3).
 *   After successful login, you will be redirected to the admin dashboard (`/admin/dashboard`).
+*   If you forget your password, use the "Forgot password?" link on the login page.

 ## Available Scripts